 - Copies of the party’s proposed bylaws and constitution.

-A Qualified Political Party is a political party that meets the requirements of 20A-9-406.
+A Qualified Political Party is a political party that meets the requirements of Utah Code 20A-9-406.
 In short, a Qualified Political Party allows its candidates to pursue the party’s nomination by going through the party’s convention system and/or by gathering petition signatures.
 Conversely, a Registered Political Party’s candidates can pursue the party’s nomination only by gathering petition signatures.

 Step 4: Submit Names of Party Officers, Constitution, & Bylaws

-Please note that any changes to the party’s liaison or party officers must be reported to the Lieutenant Governor’s Office within 7 days.
-Any changes to the bylaws or constitution must be reported within 14 days.
+Please note that any changes to the party’s liaison or party officers must be reported to the Lieutenant Governor’s Office within 7 calendar days.
+Any changes to the bylaws or constitution must be reported within 14 calendar days.

 Step 5: Certification

-After the reviewing the information and determining that all proper procedures have been completed, the Lieutenant Governor’s Office will issue a certificate naming the organization as a registered political party in Utah.
+After reviewing the information and determining that all proper procedures have been completed, the Lieutenant Governor’s Office will issue a certificate naming the organization as a registered political party in Utah.
 Once the party is certified, it is subject to all rights and regulations of political parties.
 This includes financial disclosure requirements (click here for more information).
 The party can also receive contributions from the Election Campaign Fund, which is funded by contributions from Utah taxpayers on their state tax forms.
 Please contact the State Treasurer’s Office (801-538-1042) for more information.